tiagovbarreto/ticketing/README.md

 # Ticketing
-A application for sell tickets
+An application for sell tickets.

 ## Table of contents
 * [About](#about)